 IELTS: 6.5 overall with no element less than 5.5

-Entry requirements: You are normally required to have obtained a first or upper second class honours degree (or equivalent from a university outside the UK) in any numerate discipline.
-You should also have at least a basic knowledge of statistics.
+Entry requirements: Normally a good undergraduate honours degree (2:1 or above) or equivalent from a university outside the UK.
+Your undergraduate degree should be in a numerate discipline and you should have a basic knowledge of maths and statistics.

 What will you study?